NMitchBC/PHP/phpSyntaxGuide.md

 In PHP, we have the following loop types:

-while - loops through a block of code as long as the specified condition is true do...while - loops through a block of code once, and then repeats the loop as long as the specified condition is true for - loops through a block of code a specified number of times foreach - loops through a block of code for each element in an array
+**While** - loops through a block of code as long as the specified condition is true do...while - loops through a block of code once, and then repeats the loop as long as the specified condition is true **For** - loops through a block of code a specified number of times **Foreach** - loops through a block of code for each element in an array

 #### While Loop